lordPachy/hpcengineering/Numerical Linear Algebra/04_lis/notebook.md

 - Solve the linear system $A\boldsymbol{x} = \boldsymbol{b}$ using the Conjugate Gradient method of the LIS library setting a tolerance of $10^{-13}$.

-- Report the iteration counts and the relative residual at the last iteration.
+- Report the iteration counts (460) and the relative residual at the last iteration (4.23e-14).

 ### Exercise 3